 - Customers typically associate small brands as having a higher quality than corporate brands.

 Because coffee is so widely available, it’s easier to sell.
-People already want coffee, you just need to make them want your coffee.
+People already want coffee—you only need to make them want your coffee.

-As of October 2022, there were over 4.74 billion active social media users around the world.
+In 2023, there were over 4.9 billion active social media users around the world.
 That’s nearly 60% of the world’s population.
 Between YouTube, Instagram, Facebook Messenger, TikTok, and all the other social networks available—brands need help managing their accounts.

 A social media manager is responsible for creating and analyzing content for brands’ social accounts.
 Clients will pay you to create engaging content, write attractive bios, respond to comments, run ads, and more.
 You could charge by the hour or by project rate.